Report from the Kubernetes Patterns 2nd Edition Reading Group

 Downward API

-The following opinions and lessons were shared during the discussion:
+The following opinions and lessons learned were shared during the discussion:

 • StatefulSet